Dual-Balancing for Multi-Task Learning: Proposed Method

-In addition to the scale issue in task losses, task gradients also suffer from the scale issue.
-The update direction by uniformly averaging all task gradients may be dominated by the large task gradients, causing sub-optimal performance \cite{liu2021conflict, yu2020gradient}.
+In addition to the task losses, task gradients also suffer from the scale issue.
+As the update direction of $\vtheta$ is obtained by uniformly averaging all task gradients, it may be dominated by the large task gradients, causing sub-optimal performance \cite{yu2020gradient, liu2021conflict}.